saymrwulf/transformers/notes.md

-2022-07-27T04:45:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2022-07-27T18:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2022-07-27T00:20:00 - Quick fix, referencing a known issue from the official repo (transformers)
+2022-07-27T04:45:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2022-07-27T18:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2022-07-27T00:20:00 - Quick fix, referencing a known issue from the official repo (transformers) 2022-08-19T07:57:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)